Get ready for an experience of a lifetime

 Insider Tip: Visit www.attractionsontario.ca and go to their e-coupons page and download a coupon for 20% off the regular admission price.

-The CN Tower's central location places it close to a few other tourist destinations within walking distance or at least accessible by public transit or a short taxi trip.
+The tower's central location places it close to a few other tourist destinations within walking distance or at least accessible by public transit or a short taxi trip.

 The CN Tower is located at the corner of John Street and Front Street.
 John Street is the heart of Toronto's entertainment district and contains many bars, restaurants and theatres.